sdu-concurrency/cybersecurity_days_2020/website/index.md

 feature_image: "/assets/images/aelling.jpg"
 ---

-Cybersecurity Days 2019 is the first edition of a two-day cybersecurity dissemination event to promote IT security in Denmark; Cybersecurity Days are funded by the [Centre for Cyber ​​Security](https://fe-ddis.dk/cfcs/Pages/cfcs.aspx) of the [Ministry of Defence](https://fmn.dk/eng/Pages/frontpage.aspx) and held as a collaboration among educational and research danish institutions (AAU, CBS, DTU, KEA, and SDU).
+Cybersecurity Days 2019 is the first edition of a two-day cybersecurity dissemination event to promote IT security in Denmark.
+The event is funded by the [Centre for Cyber ​​Security](https://fe-ddis.dk/cfcs/Pages/cfcs.aspx) of the [Ministry of Defence](https://fmn.dk/eng/Pages/frontpage.aspx) and held as a collaboration among educational and research danish institutions (AAU, CBS, DTU, KEA, and SDU).

 Cybersecurity Days serve as a place where industry, public companies, students, and institutions can meet, discuss about IT cybersecurity and informally explore future collaborations.
 It is a special occasion to talk to experts on cybersecurity and network with professionals from industry, academia, and the public sector.